Chocolat is a 2000 British-American romantic comedy-drama film directed by Lasse Hallström and adapted from a novel by the same name by Joanne Harris.

-- Took a Level in Kindness: Reynaud between Chocolat and Peaches for Monsieur le Cure, to the point where he and Vianne become Not So Different.
+- Took a Level in Kindness: Reynaud between Chocolat and Peaches for Monsieur le Cure, to the point where he and Vianne become similar.

 - Trademark Favorite Food: Fortunately for Vianne, most of her customers have favorites.
 Her own are mendiants, biscuit-shaped chocolates that are sprinkled with raisins.
 Guillaume in Chocolat likes florentines and often shares them with his dog, Charley.